zacck-zz/zacck.github.io/_posts/2017-04-12-Implementing-Reduce-In-Elixir.md

 **HELLO!**

 Let's explore functional recursion by Implementing a reduce function.
-What do I mean by a reduce function - A function that applies a function against an accumulated value and reduce them to a single value.
+What do I mean by a reduce function -  a method executes a provided function for each value of the array / list.
+The return value of the function is stored in an accumulator (result/total).
+Which is then returned.